thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 </pre>

 Notice that there are no references to the flags **--to** or **--from**.
-When you use the **--local-keys** flag, Bumblebee is simply substituting the **--to** and **--from** key references with the system keys accordingly, depending on the command being using.
+When you use the **--local-keys** flag, _BumbleBee_ is simply substituting the **--to** and **--from** key references with the system keys accordingly, depending on the command being using.

-The files you encrypt with the --local-keys option can be stored offsite or in your backups or wherever you wish.
+The files you encrypt with the **--local-keys** option can be stored offsite or in your backups or wherever you wish.
 You just retrieve them as needed and open them accordingly.

-Keep in mind that bundles built with the **--local-keys** flag can only be decrypted using the **--local-keys** option in an environment with the specific system keys used to bundle the data.
+**Keep in mind** that bundles built with the **--local-keys** flag **can only be decrypted** using the **--local-keys** option in an environment with the specific system keys that were used to bundle the data.
-So, for any data encrypted with the **--local-keys** flag, be sure to backup the profile or maintain the profile's environment that you used to bundle the data.
-If you lose the environment in some way and have no backup, you will not be able to decrypt those files again.
-Of course, this is true of any bundled data, regardless of the key pairs used.
+So, for any data encrypted with the **--local-keys** flag, be sure to backup the profile or maintain the profile's environment that you used to bundle that data.
+If you lose the environment in some way and have no backup, you **will not be able to decrypt** those files.
+Of course, this is true of any bundled data, regardless of the key pairs and identities used.

-## Using multiple key pair identities in the same store
+## Using multiple key pair identities in the same profile
 It is possible to create any number of identities within a single profile.
-For this explanation, we will refer to the <i>default</i> profile, but this pertains to any profile.
+For this explanation, we will refer to the ***default*** profile.
+However, this can be done with any profile.

-Let's say you want to maintain additional identities for work and one for home.
-For this example, we'll assume that these would be in addition to the default identity create when you initialized the
+Let's say you want to maintain additional identities, maybe one for work and one for home.
+For this example, we'll assume that these would be in addition to the default identity created when you initialized the
-<i>default</i> profile.
+***default*** profile.

-To do so, simply add a new identity like this...
+To do so, you would add a new identity like this...

 <pre>
 bee add keypair home